zulip/zulip/docs/production/deployment.md

 configure it.

-Since some of these services require some configuration on the node itself (e.g. installing our `postgres` extensions), we have designed the puppet configuration that Zulip uses for installing and upgrading configuration to be completely modular.
+Since some of these services require some configuration on the node itself (e.g. installing our Postgres extensions), we have designed the Puppet configuration that Zulip uses for installing and upgrading configuration to be completely modular.

 For example, you can install a Zulip rabbitmq server on a machine, you